Bananut/Bash-Scripts/Password Generator/README.md

-# A Password generator script
+# A Password wordlist generator script

 ## Overview
-A script for generating random passwords
+A script for generating random password wordlists

 ## How do I use this?
 Help Command: